rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 Copy the whole syntenyplotter folder to your local computer (-r is needed for copying folders and files within the folder, and -J is needed to access the university cluster)

 ```
 # Make sure you are in your local computer when running this!
+And change your_username!

-scp -r scp -r -J your_username@168.176.34.122 your_username@perseus:/scratchsan/C_computacion/your_username/synteny/syntenyplotter/ ./
+scp -r -J your_username@168.176.34.122 your_username@perseus:/scratchsan/C_computacion/your_username/synteny/syntenyplotter/ ./

 #check
 ls